 SANsymphony is DataCore’s award-winning software-defined storage solution, which includes an advanced block virtualization stack.

-DataCore vFilO offers next-generation distributed file and object storage virtualization technology for ultimate control of file-based data.
+DataCore vFilO offers next-generation distributed file storage virtualization technology for ultimate control of file-based data.

 DataCore ONE is our vision to unify the storage industry through our advanced virtualization technology, managed under a unified predictive analytics dashboard.